 The length of your contract determines your overall costs and cancellation fees.
 Most home monitoring services require one- to three-year contracts, though five-year contracts exist.
-The best contracts offer services on month-to-month basis without cancelation fees.
+The best contracts offer services on a month-to-month basis without cancellation fees.
 In most cases, you can expect the contract to renew automatically on a month-to-month basis when the main term is up.

 The final policy you should be aware of is the equipment return policy.
 These let you return your system without cancellation fees during a narrow window right after your contract starts.
 Depending on the company, equipment return policies end in as little as three days or as long as a year after installation.

 We prefer companies that provide support over social media.
-This is a reliable channel, since a public post or private message on a company’s Facebook or Twitter page often gets a quick response.
+This is a reliable channel since a public post or private message on a company’s Facebook or Twitter page often gets a quick response.
 Other effective support channels include live chat and phone, though phone support is less ideal.
 Email is the slowest support channel.

 Psychological Barriers, Not Physical Ones